Matcha Brownies

 This post contains affiliate links.
 Read the full disclosure here.

 These matcha brownies are fudgy, gooey, and filled with white chocolate chunks.
-They’re made in one bowl using just 9 ingredients!
+They’re made in one bowl using just 9 ingredients, and no mixer required!
 Matcha lovers rejoice!

 In my opinion, matcha is such an underrated flavor.
 It goes so well with so many things, and those who love it, really love it!
 So I decided to combine my love of fudgy brownies with my love of matcha and voila – matcha brownies!

-These brownies are made using my chocolate chunk blondie recipe as a base, and can be made as matcha white chocolate blondies, but you can also replace the white chocolate with semi-sweet chocolate or leave the chocolate out entirely!
+These brownies are made using my chocolate chunk blondie recipe as a base, and can be made as matcha white chocolate blondies, but you can also replace the white chocolate with semi-sweet chocolate or other mix-ins, or leave the chocolate out entirely!

 Ingredients Needed

 - Matcha Powder: matcha is the dominant flavor in these brownies.
-I like to use a high quality matcha powder, but you can use any that you have.
+I like to use a high quality ceremonial grade matcha powder, which provides the most flavor.

-- Butter: you can use regular dairy butter or your favorite dairy free/vegan butter
+- Butter: you can use regular dairy butter or make these completely dairy free using dairy free butter.
+I’ve tested the recipe successfully both ways!

 - Properly measure your flour and matcha – If you over-measure your flour, the brownies won’t be as gooey and chewy, and will be more cake-like.
 The matcha is also very easy to over-measure, which might give the brownies too strong of a matcha flavor.
 I strongly recommend weighing both ingredients with a kitchen scale or using the scoop and level method.